More Athletes Across Country Take A Knee Supporting Right To Protest

 Trump also predicted that any owner who followed the presidential encouragement would become “the most popular person in this country” — at least for a week.

-The Oakland Athletics released a statement on Twitter shortly after Maxwell took a knee during the National Anthem.
+The Oakland Athletics released a statement on Twitter shortly after Maxwell took a knee during the national anthem.

 (Caution: Contains strong language) Maxwell tweeted a response to Trump’s calling NFL players who protest by taking a knee.